formancehq/stack/docs/docs/ledger/numscript/prerequisites.md

 )`}></NumscriptBlock>

 :::info Wow, that's really complex!
-I don't understand.
 Broadly speaking, this Numscript will place 1000 coins in all the accounts we will use in these guides.

 But really, right now, **don't worry about understanding this complicated bit of Numscript**.
 This script is only necessary to set up the Dunshire ledger we'll use in the following guides, and there is no need to fully understand it yet.